Inclusivity and Equity (IE)

 Guiding Principles and Practice

-We strengthen ourselves, our relationships, and our communities by affirming differences and enriching connections through the four elements of Cultural Competency.
-The practice of Cultural Competency enables us to nurture constructive lifelong learners through the following principles:
+We strengthen ourselves, our relationships, and our communities by affirming differences and enriching connections through cultural competency and anti-bias education.
+These intersecting practices enable us to nurture constructive lifelong learners through the following principles:

 - Cultural Self-Awareness: How does my cultural identity influence the way I interact on a daily basis?